-Prerequisite: None BC Graduation Program 4 Credits Elective Courses or Fine Arts Does NOT count for credit in ADULT Graduation Program
+Prerequisite: None 4 Credits Elective Courses or Fine Arts

 INSTRUMENTAL MUSIC: PIANO 11

 In Piano 11, learners will continue their study of music and the piano.
 Learners start to build an intermediate understanding of music and the instrument.
 Scales, chords and rhythm are analyzed, and material that is more challenging are learned.
 We will also look at the role of the piano in different genres and talk about how to use music theory to be creative.